radius-project/docs/docs/content/author-apps/container/index.md

 ### Ports

-The ports section defines the ports that the container exposes and consumes.
+Ports allow you to expose your container to incoming network traffic.
 Refer to the [networking guide]({{< ref networking >}}) for more information on container networking.

 ### Volumes